jaehyeokjin/HUMID/README.md

 ---

-## 🗂️ Repository Structure
-- Refer to directory file
+## 🗂️ Repository Structure: Refer to directory file for the detailed tree
 ├── Codes/
 │ ├── Analysis Codes/ # Scripts for analyzing simulation output │ ├── Coarse-graining/ # Scripts for the CG mapping process